 PEH 120C Horsemanship II (1PE) This course is a natural progression from Horsemanship I. Through lectures and actual riding lessons, the student will enhance his/her understanding of the nature of horses and proper methods of caring for horses.
 They will identify different breeds, colors and markings.
 Advanced riding, handling, and grooming skills will be taught along with more detailed instruction on the care and structure of horses.
+There is an additional fee per riding session for this class.
 Prerequisite: PEH 114, or the equivalent of 15 hours of riding instruction.